 Yet another alternate 1970s is seen in Westwood Studios' tongue-in-cheek real-time strategy epic Command & Conquer: Red Alert 2, released in 2000.
 Following the events of its 1950s-set (or thereabouts) predecessor, Red Alert 2 finds players either repelling a Soviet invasion of the United States or taking charge of the very same operation from the opposing side.

 Driver: Parallel Lines is set in an open-world New York City of both 1978 and 2006 (its year of release).
-Famously, Manhattan was a dangerous place in the '70s, with tourist trap Times Square a long way from the Disney-fied playground that it is today.
-Most jarringly, it features the World Trade Centre complex, which – obviously – was five years gone by 2006.
+Famously, Manhattan was a dangerous place in the 70s, with tourist trap Times Square a long way from the Disney-fied playground that it is today.
+Most jarringly, it features the World Trade Center complex, which—obviously—was five years gone by 2006.
 While using the same basic street layout, for the 2006 section the game closes off the WTC with a glass wall.
-Interestingly, it also reflects my own brown-tinted memories of the decade, adopting a sepia-toned aesthetic for the 1970s sections, and brighter colours for the noughties.
+Interestingly, it also reflects my own brown-tinted memories of the 1970s, adopting a sepia-toned aesthetic, while the noughties are brighter colors.

 Related, on Motherboard: How William Shatner Spent the 1970s Rhapsodizing About Tech for AT&T

-Curiously, three of the games that most feel like the 1970s I recognise aren't even set in the decade, and were released some time apart from each other.
+Curiously, three of the games that most feel like the 1970s I recognize aren't even set in the decade, and were released some time apart from each other.

-Sony's Heavy Rain was a sombre interactive drama for the PS3 (and, soon, the PS4), and though set in 2011, its direction and story feel borrowed from 1970s detective (neo-)noir.
-The story – the hunt for the Origami Killer – seems to take inspiration from the real-life case of the Zodiac Killer, who is believed to have murdered as many seven people in the late-'60s and early-'70s in California, while taunting police with a series of cryptic letters.
+Sony's Heavy Rain was a somber interactive drama for the PS3 (and, soon, the PS4), and though set in 2011, its direction and story feel borrowed from 1970s detective (neo)noir.
+The story—the hunt for the Origami Killer—seems to take inspiration from the real-life case of the Zodiac Killer, who is believed to have murdered as many as seven people in the late 60s and early 70s in California, while taunting police with a series of cryptic letters.
 The case remains unsolved.